Category

 • A structured evaluation process with objective criteria is necessary.

-• Detailed project scope, deliverables, and timelines are required.
+• Detailed scope, deliverables, and timelines are required.

 Request for Quote / Request for Quotation (RFQ)

-The RFQ is a procurement document used to solicit pricing information from potential suppliers or vendors for specific goods or services.
+The RFQ is a bid type used to solicit pricing information from potential suppliers or vendors for specific goods or services.
 It focuses primarily on the pricing aspect and may include requirements such as quantity, delivery terms, and specifications.
-RFQs are commonly used when the purchase decision is primarily based on price, allowing organizations to evaluate and compare quotes from multiple suppliers before making a selection.
+RFQs are commonly used when the purchase decision is primarily based on price, allowing organizations to evaluate and compare quotes from multiple suppliers or vendors before making a selection.

 May also be referred to as: Invitation for Bid (IFB), Invitation to Bid (ITB), Invitation to Quote (ITQ), Call for Quotation (CFQ)